 |Application Deadline: applicants must submit the Ph.D. application through The Office of Admissons and all supporting documents: TOEFL scores (if applicable), Span Tran evaluation (if applicable), two academic references, a substantial research paper, resume, and official transcripts.|

 Spring: Complete by First week in March

 Interview: applicants interview with the major field faculty.

 The Ph.D. program is comprised of reading seminars, research seminars, one oral comprehensive examination, and the submission and defense of a dissertation.
 Students select a major and minor area.

 The School of Evangelism and Missions Ph.D. program offers the following areas of study (majors):

 The School of Evangelism and Missions Ph.D. program offers the following areas of study (minors):

 School of Evangelism and Missions majors may also minor in any area offered by the School of Theology.

-At the conclusion of their seminar studies, students must write comprehensive examinations in their major and minor fields.
+At the conclusion of their seminar studies, students must successfully complete an oral comprehensive examination in their major and minor fields.
 Comprehensive examinations require mastery of the field bibliographies distributed at the beginning of the student’s program.
 The major and minor supervisors may make minimal alterations to their respective bibliographies throughout the seminar stage, but no later than four months prior to the comprehensive examinations.
-Any change to a comprehensive bibliography must be communicated both to the student and to the Office of Doctoral Programs in writing.
+Any change to a comprehensive bibliography must be communicated both to the student and to the Office of Research Doctoral Programs in writing.
 Students are expected to continually prepare for the comprehensive examinations throughout the program.